-The Philosophy Department’s Rukavina Lecture invites a scholar to give a talk on contemporary philosophical issues, giving attendees the opportunity to engage in dialogue with leading scholars on issues that impact their lives.
+The Philosophy Department’s Rukavina Lecture is our signature annual lecture event.
+We invite a scholar from outside the university to give a talk on contemporary philosophical issues, aimed specifically at our PHIL 101: Reasoning students.
+The event is tailored to give them the opportunity to engage in dialogue with leading scholars on issues that impact their lives.

 2026 Lecture Series